QubesOS/qubes-doc/user/common-tasks/full-screen-mode.md

 This functionality should still be considered safe, since a VM window still can't voluntarily enter fullscreen mode.
 The user must select this option from the trusted window manager in dom0.
 To exit fullscreen mode from here, press `alt` + `space` to bring up the title bar menu again, then select "Leave Fullscreen".
-For StandaloneHVMs, you should set the screen resolution in the qube to that of the host, (or larger), *before* setting fullscreen mode in Xfce4.
+For StandaloneHVMs, you should set the screen resolution in the PedOS VM to that of the host, (or larger), *before* setting fullscreen mode in Xfce4.